jptalusan/fire_simulator/README.md

 ## Running the Application
 Modify the `pub.env` and change it to `.env`, update the paths and OSRM url.

-Make sure that the `incidents.csv` look like this:
+1. Make sure that the `incidents.csv` look like this:
 ```csv
 incident_id,lat,lon,incident_type,incident_level,datetime
 1,36.005691,-86.73419,Road Closure,Low,2025-01-01 00:00:00
 ```

-and the `stations.csv` look like this:
+2. and the `stations.csv` look like this:
 ```
 OBJECTID,Facility Name,Address,City,State,Zip Code,GLOBALID,lon,lat
 1,Station 39,1247 South Dickerson Rd,Goodlettsvi,TN,37072,eac3496b-ab7d-4f6a-ad14-bf5ada67676a,-86.73860485,36.29107537
 ```

+3. A third file, `bounds.geojson` with a single polygon, defines the bounds of the system.
+If a point in incidents or stations is not within the boundary, it is ignored.
+Right now, if you don't have a bounds.geojson it will not check any point.

-After building the project, you can run the application with the following command:
+4. After building the project, you can run the application with the following command:
 ```
 ./run_simulator
 # If you are still inside build folder